SaschaWillems/ModernVkTriangle/README.md

 memcpy(imgSrcBufferPtr, ktxTexture->pData, ktxTexture->dataSize);
 ```

 Next we need to copy the image data from that buffer to the optimal tiled image on the GPU.
-For that we first create a single command buffer to record the image related commands to and a fence that's used to wait for the command buffer to finish execution:
+For that we have to create a command buffer.
+We'll get into the detail on how they work [later on](#record-command-buffers).
+We also create a fence that's used to wait for the command buffer to finish execution:

 ```cpp
 VkFenceCreateInfo fenceOneTimeCI{